-Group and individual therapy work in harmony to unravel the tangle of thoughts, emotions, and feelings that you have been experiencing.
-For our residents, the connection with their therapist becomes one of the most powerful healing relationships many have experienced.
+Individual therapy creates a safe space for processing emotions and past trauma.
+It encourages residents to form deeper connections with themselves and those around them.
+One of the most important relationships in treatment is between a resident and their therapist.
+For our residents, the connection with their primary therapist becomes one of the most powerful healing relationships they might have experienced in a long time.
 Many of our residents come to us wounded and hurt by past relationships.
-It is often the pain of these relationships that has fueled their anxiety, depression and perhaps even their addiction.
+It is often the pain of these relationships that fuels their anxiety, depression, and addiction.

 - Experience and insight

 - Compassion and safety

 The foundation of the therapeutic relationship at Sabino Recovery is the nonjudgmental acceptance of each unique individual and the unwavering belief that you want something different for yourself.

 Group therapy refers to a wide range of therapeutic modalities.
 In group settings, individuals are often able to reach conclusions that they weren’t able to on their own.
 A range of perspectives can lead to breakthroughs.
 Group therapy is more productive when the group leader is also the primary therapist of its members.
 Group therapy fosters deep, meaningful connections amongst its participants and creates a sense of validation and shared experiences.

 Cognitive-Behavioral Therapy (CBT) is a scientific approach to treating psychological disorders based on psycho-social intervention.
 Clients and therapists work together to identify and understand problems in terms of the relationship between thoughts, feelings, and behavior.
 CBT helps identify difficulties that develop from someone’s irrational thinking, misperceptions, and dysfunctional thoughts.